 Hill College also offers Continuing Education courses in the Welding field to update existing skills or for special projects.

 Hill College offers a Certificate of Completion in Basic Arc Welding and Semi-Automatic Welding.
 Completion of additional classes leads to a Certificate of Completion in Special Arc Welding Skills.
-After completing the last group of classes, the student is awarded a Certificate of Technology in Welding Technology.
+After completing the last group of classes, the student is awarded a Certificate of Technology in Welding.
 Upon successful completion of the Special Arc Welding Skills Certificate, students are eligible to receive AWS entry level welder status.

 Associate of Applied Science

 Upon completion of the required technical and academic courses, the student will be awarded an Associate of Applied Science Degree in Welding Technology , a well respected degree in the Welding industry.

 Graduates of the Hill College Welding Technology Program are employed in well paying jobs throughout Texas.
 Some graduates work in foreign countries such as Japan.